 Throughout the entirety of Star Trek there are few crews as hated as the USS Valiant’s Red Squad.

 In the Star Trek: Deep Space Nine episode “Valiant”, Jake Sisko and Nog get up close and personal with a group of elite cadets who have been stranded behind enemy lines for nearly eight months.
-What they fined is a extremely driven crew under the command of a captain who is determined to get everyone killed.
+What they find is an extremely driven crew under the command of a captain who is determined to get everyone killed.

-Leyton was making a bid for control of the Federation and he learns about the interview above he sends Red Squad on a ridiculous mission to circumnavigate the Alpha Quadrant in a ship capable of only warp 3.2, which was perhaps part of the plan.
+Leyton was making a bid for control of the Federation and he learns that the jig is up, he sends Red Squad on a ridiculous mission to circumnavigate the Alpha Quadrant in a ship capable of only warp 3.2, which was perhaps part of the plan.
 He wanted to keep them as far away from Sisko as possible as they were the proof of his crimes.

 What drives me up the freaking wall is that no one, not even Leyton after being caught, bothered to recall the ship.
 It was later reported that the Valiant had gone missing in action, but how did anyone know the ship was even there if this was a secret mission?
 Plot holes!
 They sent off a few Starfleet officers and a crew full of kids out in space because they were afraid of getting caught.
 Heck, I wouldn’t put it past Leyton to have sent them on a suicide mission in order to get the ship destroyed thus covering his tracks entirely.

-The ship’s crew blindly follow their leader into the gaping maws of heck, but is their fate really their fault?
+The ship’s crew blindly follows their leader into the gaping maws of heck, but is their fate really their fault?

 The Valiant is captained by Tim Watters, a 22-year-old cadet who was given a field commission after the ship’s original commander died in a fight against a Cardassian vessel.